 *The API Only User setting is primarily used for Integration users, however, there are pros and cons to using this security feature.
 The main pro is it disallows anyone who may have access to this users credentials to log in through the User Interface and gain access to information they should not otherwise see.
 In short, it is more secure.

-In comparison, the con is the only way to reset the password for an API only User is for an Admin to click “Reset Password” on the user page and go through the email process to change the password.
+In comparison, the con is the only way to reset the password for an API only User is for an Admin to click “Reset Password” on the user page and go through the email process to change the password or use the API.

 Step 3: Create your User